 To get to know Croatia means to experience its sunny Adriatic coastline, the dense Dinaric Alps beauty, and forests of Gorski Kotar, the fertile Pannonian plain, Lika, the picturesque hills of Croatian Zagorje.

 What attracts many visitors from all over the world is the Adriatic coast.
 Croatian coastline is known as the coastline of a thousand islands.
-The Croatian coast is one of the most rugged coastlines in the Mediterranean and in the world.
-Pleasant stay and sailing throughout the year is enabled due to mild Mediterranean climate with many sunny days.
+The Croatian coast is one of the most rugged coastlines in the Mediterranean and the world.
+Pleasant stay and sailing throughout the year is enabled due to a mild Mediterranean climate with many sunny days.

 Many cultural and historical monuments are located throughout the Croatian coast.
 Among the most famous are the Roman Amphitheater in Pula, Euphrasius Basilica in Poreč, Diocletian Palace, Dubrovnik city walls.
 Along the coast, you can discover historical museum towns such as Dubrovnik, Split, Zadar, Sibenik, Trogir, Solin, and many others.